carlosmoretti/dotex-release/README.md

 # What is "Dotex"?
-Dotex is a command line tool to create a fully application.
+Dotex is a command line tool to create .NET applications.
 # How to install?
 [Download the binnary and execute 'dotex.exe' to install.](https://github.com/carlosmoretti/dotex-release/archive/master.zip)
 # How to use?